DavesCodeMusings/spartan/README.md

 # How do I use it?
 Take a look at the HTML source of the demo to see how the spartan.js module and spartan.css stylesheet can be included in the HTML alongside your own content and JavaScript functions.

-To keep Spartan simple, there is no table of function routes.
-The hash name determines the function name or the HTML file name.
-For example, if the hash is #home, a function named home() will be run.
-If there's no function with that name, Spartan attempts to load home.html.
-If that does nto exist, an error message is shown.

-See the demo page for concrete examples.

 # What browsers are supported?
 Since Spartan uses vanilla HTML5, JavaScript, and CSS, any modern standards-compliant browser should work.
 However, as a development team of one, I don't test anything beyond Firefox and Microsoft Edge.